iamdominic2/Pinball/readme.md

 ## Powerups

-x2: Double the points you get for a while!<BR>
+x2: Double the points you get for a while!

-Shield: Stop the ball from falling into the "edge tunnels" for a while!<BR>
+Shield: Stop the ball from falling into the "edge tunnels" for a while!

-Heart: +1 life<BR>
+Heart: +1 life

-Enlarge: Increases the size of the coins and powerups for a while!
+Enlarge: Increases the size of the coins and power-ups for a while!

 #### Updates
 After some play-testing, I made the gap between Flippers bigger - personally, it was a bit too easy just by spamming the paddles to keep the ball in check.
-Additionally, to prevent abse Halved nudging amounts in response to spammers (the smart kind)!
-The difficulty should be just right now - still, feel free to E-mail me if you find it too difficult at naturalharmoniax@gmail.com .
+Additionally, to prevent abuse, I also halved nudging amounts in response to spammers (the smart kind)!
+The difficulty should be re-balanced now.